kanishka301/Telecom-Customer-Churn-Prediction-annd-Segmentation/README.md

 | Decision Tree                                          |         0.731 |     0.493 |     0.547 |     0.518 |     0.672 |

 ---
-Logistic Regression emerged as the best-performing model after hyperparameter tuning, achieving a ROC-AUC of 0.860 and an F1 Score of 0.648.
+Logistic Regression emerged as the best-performing model, achieving a ROC-AUC of 0.860 and an F1 Score of 0.648.

 # How to Run